 Research in network theory has provided a framework for analyzing several types of data, including those illustrating communication instances as noted in published text.
 Since Barabasi’s landmark work describing the behavior of networks (ref) several others have added to this active research field (for example, see refs # - #).
 As Barabasi, Onnela et al. (2007) found that networks of mobile phone calls (serving as proxies for communication instances) exhibited behavior expected within a scale-free topology, such as power law distributions in basic node connections.
 Our preliminary research in semantic predicate networks yielded similar findings.

-Because communication is constrained by what semantic components logically fit together, it is rational reasonable to conclude that each component interacts with a limited set of other components.
+Because communication is constrained by what semantic components logically fit together, it is reasonable to conclude that each component interacts with a limited set of other components.
 For example, the concept pain has limited sets of predicates and arguments with which it interacts; the arguments interacting with pain also belong to finite sets of classes.
 The quantitative properties of these sets, as derived from text, may indicate their associated concepts.
 These communication components can also be seen as agents (parts?) within a network.
 Findings in this field may contribute to ongoing efforts in network theory research. (in the discussion we will note similar findings to Barabasi, and the potential for extra bits of info like link type/predicate could contribute to network theory).